Reprinted from “Do We Live in an Intelligent Universe?” Possible Planet, (2/11/2021)

 In Morrissey’s view, it will take each person fulfilling their dreams, doing that they can to listen to what the universe is wanting to tell them about their own dreams and their role in this miraculous transition and transformation.
 And an equivalent paradigm shift needs to occur at the level of organizations, societies, and the global population, not just at the individual level.

+A place to standAccording to surveys, a growing majority of people are concerned about global warming and biodiversity loss, dissatisfied with the resistance of the economic system to change, and wanting to contribute to the solutions.
+We are committed to those who see the real possibility of a better future, by bringing transformational tools—and, where appropriate, capital—to help people implement regenerative solutions through Possible Planet.
 Together with a growing number of community activists, enlightened civic and business leaders, we work with people to regenerate the land, the built environment, and the community.
 By seeking out the existing leadership in the community, we can put our shoulders to the wheel to help expand the regenerative movement.
 We embrace the philosophy of doing what we can / where we are / with what we have.
-Playing to our strengths we’re starting with structured financing models that allow capital to flow to regenerative projects that reduce emissions, sequester carbon, and support the transition to renewable sources and ecological restoration.
+Playing to our strengths we’re starting with structured financing models that allow capital to flow to regenerative projects that reduce emissions, sequester carbon, and support the transition to renewable sources and ecological restoration. |

 Transforming Our Collective Consciousness